-Maybe it was my Asian upbringing that taught me never to waste food, as my family used and ate every part of the vegetable, fish, chicken, pig or cow that we brought home.
+Maybe it was my Asian upbringing that taught me never to waste food, as my family used and ate every part of the vegetable, fish, chicken, pig, or cow that we brought home.

-And by “part,” I mean the unconventional parts of the plant that you typically don’t think to eat.
+And by “that,” I mean the unconventional parts of the plant that you typically don’t think to eat.
 This was how I came to love artichoke stems, leek greens, and cucumber leaves, parts that are normally discarded or composted, but are in fact quite tasty.

 With vines that sometimes grow to 10 feet long, it seemed like such a waste that the leaves weren’t used when the amount of fruit seemed so small in proportion.

 Let’s take a look at all the myths surrounding the Solanaceae family and explore the science that says otherwise.

-Myth #1: Nightshades are highly poisonous.
+- Myth #1: Nightshades are highly poisonous.

 When referring to the Solanaceae family of plants, many people call it by its more common moniker, the nightshade family.

-Despite its nickname, belladonna, an herbaceous perennial, has historical use in herbal medicine as a pain reliever and muscle relaxer, and even as a beauty aid.
+Despite its nickname, belladonna, an herbaceous perennial, has historical use in herbal medicine as a pain reliever and muscle relaxer, a treatment for stomach and intestinal issues, and even as a beauty aid.

 In fact, the name “bella donna” means beautiful lady in Italian.
-It comes from the outdated practice of women putting drops of belladonna berry juice in their eyes to dilate their pupils; the look was considered attractive in the day.
+It comes from the outdated practice of women putting drops of belladonna berry juice in their eyes to dilate their pupils.
+The look was considered attractive in the day!

 But rest assured that though tomatoes are distantly related to belladonna, they do not contain the chemical compounds that make belladonna (especially its berries) so poisonous.

 The tomato (Solanum lycopersicum) does have an interesting history however, as its scientific name, lycopersicum, is Latin for “wolf peach” and derives from German folklore.

 When the tomato was brought to Europe in the 16th century, people believed it to be poisonous like other members of the Solanaceae family.
 Legend had it that witches used these hallucinogenic plants in potions to conjure werewolves.
-Since the tomato’s fruit looked so similar to that of belladonna, it was dubbed the wolf peach.
+Since the tomato plant’s fruit looked so similar to that of belladonna, it was dubbed the wolf peach.

 These days, we know that while tomatoes belong to the (very large and diverse) nightshade family, they definitely aren’t of the deadly nightshade variety.